microsoft/Table-Pretraining/README.md

 # 🔥 Updates

+- **2021-08-28**: We released the fine-tuned model weights on SQA and WikiTableQuestions!
-- 2021-08-27: We released the code, the pre-training corpus, and the pre-trained TAPEX model weights.
+- **2021-08-27**: We released the code, the pre-training corpus, and the pre-trained TAPEX model weights.
 Thanks for your patience!
-- 2021-07-16: We released our [paper](https://arxiv.org/pdf/2107.07653.pdf) and [home page](https://table-pretraining.github.io/).
+- **2021-07-16**: We released our [paper](https://arxiv.org/pdf/2107.07653.pdf) and [home page](https://table-pretraining.github.io/).
 Check it out!

 # 🏴󠁶󠁵󠁭󠁡󠁰󠁿 Overview